savinien/MK351/angular/README.md

   }
 }
 ```
 where we've created a `getPosts()` method which connects to the remote server, waits for its response and returns the result.
-It uses the `Http` service of angular via *dependency injection* (an instance is passed to its constructor: `constructor(public http:Http)`).
+It uses the `Http` service of angular via *dependency injection* (an instance is passed to its constructor: `constructor(public http:Http)`, and we're now able to use it as `this.http`).
-To use this service in `UserComponent` we have to import it and inject it as a dependency (to passe an instance of the DataService class to the constructor):
+To use this service in `UserComponent` we have to import it and inject it as a dependency in its constructor
 ```ts
 import { DataService } from '../../services/data.service';
 /* ... */
 constructor(private dataService:DataService){
 }
 ```
+which allows us to use is as `this.dataService`.
 We finally add a property `posts:Post[];` and define an interface `Post` after the `UserComponent` class:
 ```ts
 interface Post{